ke4roh/rpi-calendar/README.md

 18. `reboot` the pi
 19. Log in to your Google account on the Pi
 20. Put a bow on it.
 You're done!
+21. The calendar autostarts via `~/.config/lxsession/LXDE-pi/calendar.desktop`.
+    Move that file to `/etc/xdg/autostart` for a system-wide setup.